pants721/nukemnet/content/_index.md

 +++
+[extra]
+greeting = "println!(\"howdy\");"
 +++

 Hello!
-I'm Lucas.
+My name is Lucas.
 I'm a software developer and enthusiast.

-My primary areas of expertise are
+My areas of expertise are
 - Rust
-- Java
 - Linux
+- Devops

-I love learning new technologies and creating efficent software.
+I love learning new technologies and creating efficient software.

+This site was built using [Zola](https://github.com/getzola/zola) and the source code can be found [here](https://github.com/pants721/pants721.github.io).